BryanSoltis/2022-CodeOnTheBeach/Lab4/README.md

 # Lab 4 - Call an Azure Function and Post to Slack

 ## Overview
-This lab will create an Azure Logic App that processed text using an Azure Function.
+This lab will create an Azure Logic App that processes text using an Azure Function.
 After processing, the workflow will post a message to a Slack chnnel.

 ## Details
   - Level: **Advanced**